 The best dumbbells from our research as well as our own testing is the Bowflex 552s.

 These dumbbells for the most part feel like regular dumbbells, they are quick to change (though some have complained about the weights sticking to the tray, but I will tell you a trick on this below, and for the price you can get a fully functioning gym for a fraction of the price if you were to buy single dumbbells for each weight.

-In many of Beachbody’s workouts, as well as other workouts you might do at home, strength training is a key part of the process.
+In many at home workouts, strength training is a key part of the process.
 After performing body weight exercises for a period of time your body becomes used to the moves, so either you will need to change it up, increase the rep count, slow them down, or add weights.
-The addition of a few pounds will help make your muscles work harder, which will really help confuse your muscles which in turn results in weight loss and muscle gain.
+The addition of a few pounds will help make your muscles work harder, which will really help confuse your muscles which in turn results in weight loss and muscle gain

 Why are the Bowflex 552s the Best Adjustable Dumbbells?

 For one we aren’t the only site that thinks this is the case.
 The Wirecutter wrote up a good review on them, and I’ve seen other fitness blogs that also agree with this statement.
 For me, a big proponent of BeachBody workouts like P90X3, T25, and the Master’s Hammer and Chisel, I do a lot of HIIT workouts that go at a fast pace, and it’s imperative that I spend as little time as possible switching out weights.
 With the Bowflex 552’s I can easily twist to the right number and lift and I can start the next move.
 Even when I get tired I don’t have any issue changing the weights, and finally our basement is so much more organized with just a single set of adjustable dumbbells vs the mess and tripping hazard of our previous incarnation.